 Apple Chicken Salad on a Stick

 Apple Chicken Salad on a Stick will be a fun addition to any lunchbox, or for an after school snack.
-With a three-ingredient honey mustard dip for dunking those salad skewers, you can even make a big platter for an appetizer or game day snack.
+With a three-ingredient honey mustard dip for dunking those salad skewers, you can even make a big platter for easy gluten free appetizers or game day snacks.
 Get your kids in the kitchen to help you make this easy recipe after you watch the video below.

 Apple Chicken Salad Skewers